eanylin/ai-ml-ocp-workshop-m1-guides/navigating-openshift-ui.md

 ![django_configmaps]({% image_path django-configmaps.png %})

-### Persistent Volume and Persistent Volume Claim###
+### Persistent Volume and Persistent Volume Claim ###
 A `PersistentVolume` object is a storage resource in an OpenShift Container Platform cluster.
 Storage is provisioned by cluster administrator by creating `PersistentVolume` objects from sources such as GCE Persistent Disk, AWS Elastic Block Store (EBS), and NFS mounts.

-Storage can be made available to you by laying claims to the resource.
-You can make a request for storage resources using a `PersistentVolumeClaim` object; the claim is paired with a volume that generally matches your request.
+Storage can be made available by laying claims to the resource.
+We can make a request for storage resources using a `PersistentVolumeClaim` object; the claim is paired with a volume that generally matches our request.

 A `PersistentVolume` is a specific resource.
 A `PersistentVolumeClaim` is a request for a resource with specific attributes, such as storage size.
 In between the two is a process that matches a claim to an available volume and binds them together.
 This allows the claim to be used as a volume in a pod.
 OpenShift Container Platform finds the volume backing the claim and mounts it into the pod.